-Experienced Nurses across all specialties required for County Durham and Darlington NHS Trust.
+Experienced Nurses required for County Durham and Darlington NHS Trust across the following specialties:

-*All applicants must be available to arrive in the UK on November 16th 2022*
+*All applicants must be available to arrive in the UK before March 31st 2023*

 County Durham and Darlington NHS Trust are one of the largest integrated organisations in England, providing hospital and community services to a population of over 650,000.
 They are an ambitious and innovative organisation with a talented workforce of over 7,000 colleagues.